The Eddie Capra Mysteries: Production

-Some scripts used in The Eddie Capra Mysteries were adapted from scripts intended for the canceled 1975–1976 NBC series Ellery Queen.
+Some scripts used in The Eddie Capra Mysteries were adapted from scripts intended for the cancelled 1975–76 NBC series Ellery Queen.

 Broadcast history

 Premiering on September 8, 1978 with a two-hour pilot episode, The Eddie Capra Mysteries aired on NBC on Fridays at 10:00 p.m. throughout the rest of its run.
 Its last original episode aired on January 12, 1979.
 During the summer of 1979, NBC broadcast reruns of the show in its 10:00 p.m.
 Friday time slot from June to September.

 Reruns of The Eddie Capra Mysteries returned to the air in prime time in the summer of 1990, when CBS broadcast episodes of the show at 9:00 p.m. on Thursdays from July 26 to August 30 as a temporary replacement for Wiseguy.

 In the United Kingdom, the series aired on BBC One in 1980.